Mercy Corps' commitment to ethics, inclusion, diversity and safeguarding

-We are committed to the ongoing strengthening of application, interview, reference and onboarding processes.
-An in-house team is working to identify options for stronger processes and procedures for vetting new team members such as background-checking mechanisms, safeguarding-screening questions and improved selection processes.
-This will include specifically questioning candidates and their former employers about their suitability for working with different cohorts, including children, and eligibility for rehire.
+We are committed to the continued strengthening of our application, interview, reference and onboarding processes.
+We have implemented processes and procedures for vetting new team members including safeguarding-screening questions for both candidates and references.

-Team members who are terminated for engaging in sexual misconduct in any form are ineligible for rehire at Mercy Corps.
+Team members who are terminated for engaging in sexual misconduct or exploitation are ineligible for rehire at Mercy Corps.
 We will inform any employer who seeks a reference or employment check from us that this is the case.

 Mercy Corps’ ongoing commitment

 We know that policies have to be more than words on paper.
 It's what we do with them that will determine whether they are effective.
-At Mercy Corps we are committed to ensuring that our safeguarding measures receive the appropriate time, attention and dedicated resources to be effective.
+At Mercy Corps, we are committed to ensuring that safeguarding and our diversity and inclusion efforts receive the appropriate time, attention and dedicated resources to be effective.